 - Visit a UIS Greenhouse & Take a Campus Landscape Tour.
 May 2020

-- Tour the Nursing Department and see how this UIC program works.
+- Tour a Residence Hall and Student Housing.
+Tour the Nursing Department and see how this UIC program works.
 June 2020

 - Take a guided tour of COLRS and attend a Generation Z workshop.
 July 2020